natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-1B.md

 While the climb rate is good, the engine was designed for low altitudes and the performance drops off drastically at higher altitudes.
 Power loss is noticeable above 3,000 meters and the aircraft will really start to struggle above 4,000 meters.
 Another issue is its poor high-speed characteristics.
 Like many other contemporary Soviet aircraft, the wings are made largely of wood and will rip at relatively low speeds compared to US or German fighters.
 Even before the rip speed is reached, it suffers from some compression issues.
 The roll compression starts to become noticeable above ~450 km/h IAS and the elevator suffers significantly above ~600 km/h IAS.
 While it does not compress as badly as the [[La-5]], combat manoeuvring becomes difficult at these speeds.
 Even if the wings do not snap, the pilot will easily black out.

-The engine tends to run hot and without MEC it will overheat at 100% throttle.
+The engine tends to run hot and without MEC it will, after quite a while, overheat at 100% throttle.
 Dialling down the throttle to about 96% will alleviate the issue with minimal performance impact.
 Alternatively, using MEC and opening the radiators slightly is enough to run it at 100% indefinitely.
 Note that the Yak-1B does not have a WEP setting in realistic battles.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics